 Department of Residence Life237 DiGiorgio Campus CenterRock Hill, SC 29733

-If you would like to change your meal plan, please fill out this meal plan change form (PDF - 108 KB) and return to:
+If you would like to change your meal plan, please look below for proper instructions:

 For more information about parking on campus, please visit the Campus Police Parking Permit Registration and Pick-Up page.